 Ivan Coyote is the award-winning author of eleven books, the creator of four short films, and has released three albums that combine storytelling with music.
 Coyote is a seasoned stage performer and long-time road dog, and over the last eighteen years has become an audience favourite at storytelling, writer's, film, poetry, and folk music festivals from Anchorage to Amsterdam.
 Coyote often grapples with the complex and intensely personal issues of gender identity in their work, as well as topics such as family, class, social justice and queer liberation.
 Ivan's 11th book, Tomboy Survival Guide, was recently awarded an American Library Association Stonewall Honor Book Award.

 Rachel Giese is an award-winning Toronto journalist.
-She is Chatelaine’s editor-at-large and a regular contributor to CBC Radio.
-Her first book, about modern boyhood and masculinity, will be published next year by HarperCollins Canada.
+She is editor-at-large at Chatelaine and a regular contributor to CBC Radio.
+Her first book, about masculinity and modern boyhood, is coming out in 2018.